 GBP40,000 funding towards a Paisley shawl collection digitising project: The project will see the photography and digitisation of approximately 1,200 Paisley pattern shawls and 1,700 pages of pattern books to create a digital version of the collection, which visitors can explore via iPads.
-Digitisation of the shawl collection, deemed to be of national significance to Scotland, is set to begin in February, with the new digital resource to be launched in November 2016.
+Digitisation of the shawl collection, deemed to be of national significance to Scotland, began in 2016.

 Improved access at Paisley Museum: A GBP40,000 programme of access improvements has now been completed at Paisley Museum and Art Galleries, a Grade A listed building opened in 1871.
 The building is now fully accessible to wheelchair users or those who have restricted mobility.
 Councillor James Harte said “We recognise the contribution that our heritage can make to our future and we are proud to have improved access for all to such an important part of that heritage.”